 Servo Motor | 6V | 200mA |

-Designing Maintenance-Friendly Art Pieces
+Designing Maintenance-Friendly Arduino Art Pieces

 Maintenance-friendly art pieces allow for quick fixes without interrupting the exhibition.
 Modular wiring, labeled components, and accessible key parts make upkeep straightforward.
 For more on this, refer to our maintenance-friendly art installations guide.

-Developing Documentation Systems
+Developing Documentation Systems for your Arduino Art Projects

 Comprehensive documentation simplifies maintenance and troubleshooting, especially in collaborative projects.
 Detailed notes on your setup, wiring diagrams, and code annotations streamline repairs and adjustments.
 For tips, view our installation control system troubleshooting guide.